oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 Scripts usually seem like straightforward changes, and they often can be.
 However, they almost always uncover unexpected complexities that need to be solved mid-project (which is why this is considered a more difficult project overall).
 It's also the case that many of the lint issues that are included as part of this project may not have known solutions ahead of time which requires additional problem solving that may occur after the design phase of the project.

 That being said, there are many examples of both scripts and exemptions to reference when designing and constructing the script itself.
-While the exact functionality being implementing (wrapping the Android linter and creating an intermediary step between the exemption XML and a textproto version of it) isn't well defined, the other boilerplate of a script (textproto loading, script library, running scripts in CI, etc.) is well defined and referenceable.
+While the exact functionality being implementing (wrapping the Android linter and creating an intermediary step between the exemption XML and a textproto version of it) isn't well defined yet (and should be explained clearly in your proposal), the other boilerplate of a script (textproto loading, script library, running scripts in CI, etc.) is well defined and referenceable.
 </details>

 <details>